Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 The formula above is Eulerian: it works with a density field \(\rho_t\) and a velocity field \(v_t\) over space-time.
 When the Brenier map \(T\) exists, the same optimizer can be written in Lagrangian coordinates by following particles

 \[ X_t=(1-t)X_0+t\,T(X_0), \qquad X_0\sim \mu_0, \]and then setting \(\rho_t=\lbrack X_t\rbrack _\sharp \mu_0\).
-This curve of measures is the displacement interpolation: each particle moves at constant speed along the segment from its source location to its Brenier destination.
-So the static map view and the dynamic least-action view describe the same quadratic OT geodesic.
+Thus the static map view and the dynamic least-action view describe the same quadratic OT geodesic.

 Path-Space / Stochastic Formulation